MINIMALISM AND WHY YOU SHOULD BREAK THE RULE SOMETIMES

 That’s not to say that this is an excuse to keep everything and there’s certainly ways you can help yourself stay a bit minimalist even if you do have a lot of something that you want to keep.
-For example:

 - Maybe you could take a photo of your collection and keep that rather than the actual items.